- Which Philips Lumea model should you buy?

 - It is painless… most of the time.
 But whatever discomfort you experience is fleeting and can be reduced by doing good skin prep.
 It is definitely less painful than waxing, epilating and threading!

-- No more shaving rash or bumps and no ingrown hair!
-Your skin is softer, smoother and less dry
+- No more shaving rash or ingrown hair.
+Your skin is softer, smoother and less dry.

 - The black dots associated with hair growth that you get with shaving disappears

 - No scratchy armpit or bikini line stubble!

 - It is on the pricey side.
 It took me awhile to buy my first IPL device.
 But it is good value.
 If you have been going for salon treatments, a home IPL device is definitely cheaper.